Calypso52/mvp-prediction-application/dataset/README.md

 You may notice sample imbalance problem and you may want to do re-sampling, or assign different weights to different classes.

+## Personal Solution

+For MVP and DPOY prediction, ensemble models are enough.
+With the enhancement of resampling, the prediction reaches higher in recall.

+For MIP prediction, we consider a formula `Normalize((curYear-prevYear)*prevYear)`.
+Using absolute difference is the easiest way of telling a player's improvement.
+Considering previous year's performance is also necessary, as it is hard for an excellent player to improve as a not excellent player.